98 Brasshouse Lane,

 No one has favorited this theater yet

-Located in the Smethwick, Staffordshire.
+Located in the Smethwick, Staffordshire, today in the west of Birmingham.
 The Beacon Cinema was opened on 30th September 1929 with Jean Hersholt in “Give and Take” and Marion Davies in “The Politic Flapper”(The Patsy).
 Seating was provided in stalls and circle levels.
 The proscenium was 24 feet wide.

 In November 1932 it was taken over by the County Cinemas chain.
 Becoming part of the Mayfair circuit, it passed to Associated British Cinemas(ABC) from 30th August 1943.